Free interactive D&D 5e SRD stat block

 How to run Lion

 Run them in pairs or prides.
 One lion is a quick kill for any party past level 2.
 Two lions splitting the party's attention, with one charging the cleric and one pinning the fighter, is a real fight at levels 1 to 3.
-Pride hierarchy also gives a free retreat trigger: drop the alpha and the rest scatter at 50 ft. of speed, and the party will not catch them.
+Pride hierarchy gives a free retreat trigger: drop the alpha and the rest scatter at 50 ft. of speed, and the party will not catch them.
+Use Roar to panic anyone trying to flank; a Frightened PC loses advantage on attacks and can't willingly move closer.

-Don't fight to the death.
-A wounded lion breaks off, runs, and remembers the smell.
-If the campaign returns to that region a level later, the same scarred lion can be back, stalking the party instead of charging.
-That continuity is worth more than the 200 XP.
+A wounded lion breaks off and runs.
+If the campaign returns to that region later, the same scarred lion can be back, stalking the party instead of charging.

 Describe the sound before the sight.
 A cough in the grass, a low rumble from the rocks, then nothing.
-The save against being surprised is the players paying attention, not just the dice.
+The drama is in the pause.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.